Sachaa-Thanasius/defer-imports/README.rst

 -   If imports are necessary to get symbols that are only used within annotations, but such imports would cause import chains.

-    The current workaround for this is to perform the problematic imports within ``if typing.TYPE_CHECKING: ...`` blocks and then stringify the fake-imported, nonexistent symbols to prevent NameErrors at runtime; however, resulting annotations are difficult to introspect with standard library introspection tools, since they assume the symbols exist.
+    -   The current workaround for this is to perform the problematic imports within ``if typing.TYPE_CHECKING: ...`` blocks and then stringify the fake-imported, nonexistent symbols to prevent NameErrors at runtime; however, resulting annotations are difficult to introspect with standard library introspection tools, since they assume the symbols exist.
+Using ``with defer_imports_until_use: ...`` in such a circumstance would ensure that the symbols will be imported and saved in the local namespace, but only upon introspection, making the imports non-circular and almost free in most circumstances.

-    With ``deferred``, however, those imports can be deferred, annotations can be stringified (or late-evaluated under PEP 649 semantics), and the deferred imports would only occur for the sake of making the contained symbols exist at runtime *if** the annotations are inspected/evaluated, thus making the imports not circular and close to free in most circumstances.

 -   If expensive imports are only necessary for certain code paths that won't always be taken, e.g. in subcommands in CLI tools.